kannX/betaflight-tx-lua-revised/README.md

+# Fork notice
+This is a fork from the great work of codecae/betaflight-tx-lua-revised to add support for the Taranis Q X7 radio.

 # betaflight-tx-lua-revised
 Various enhancements to the typical betaflight-tx-lua-scripts design.
 Borrowed some existing code, but added more features and improved memory management.
 Currently only implemented for the X9 series transmitters.